In 1990 there was no relationship between someone’s weight or diabetes and their income. It would have been funny to have that kind of conversation.

 This home based program is based upon the actual RESULTS of over 2000 people in four states who have utilized this program.
 (All original research is included in this program!)

 You are going to receive six CD’s.
 The first two CD’s show you exactly how to work the program and chart your progress.
 The final four CD’s are the high powered self hypnosis CD’s that will help you realize your outcome.
 This is not your typical hypnosis for weight loss program.
 This program is based on actual results from people just like you …and me.
 Yes I was once in 42’s…not anymore.
-36’s are back and have been for six years.
+Today in 2019?
+33 and sometimes 32.

 This program will take you through the process of re-programming your mind so you can create new stimulus responses to food, hunger urges, locations and unconscious reasons you eat.
 The program addresses the CORE REASONS that weight is staying on the body and it will not change until the TWO key mental programs start running differently.